UWDIRECT/UWDIRECT.github.io/grading.md

 from the instructors).
 All homework, including those with extensions, must be submitted no later than midnight March 10, 2017.

+## A Note about collaboration

+My expectation is that everything you type in a Python notebook is your own work.
+Any instances of "copy-paste" from the web or another person's notebook should be clearly cited.
+Of course you may look at examples but it is my strong preference that you refrain from copy-paste and type everything in.
+There is a learning reason for this, which I am happy to discuss in office hours or on slack.

+I will follow UW academic misconduct policy for any suspected instances of cheating on HW or projects.
+Any confirmed instance of cheating results in a zero on a HW assignment.
+Any 2nd confirmed instance of cheating results in a zero for the entire course grade.

 ## Class Participation